Tempo logotype

 For organizations moving engineering and product portfolio governance from monday.com to Tempo, the work is mostly about activating Tempo modules inside Jira rather than migrating data between applications.
 Because Tempo reads Jira natively, delivery data is already in place.
 Financial configuration and capacity setup happen inside Tempo.

-Not at Tempo's depth.
-Per monday.com's published positioning, it offers a time tracking column, workload views, and budget columns, but it doesn't substantiate CapEx/OpEx classification, labor cost actuals, project profitability reporting, or individual-level capacity planning grounded in delivery data.
+Not at Tempo's depth. monday.com offers a time tracking column, Workload views for capacity, and budget columns, but it doesn't provide CapEx/OpEx classification, labor cost actuals, project profitability reporting, or capacity planning grounded in live Jira delivery data.
 Those capabilities sit in Tempo Timesheets, Tempo Capacity Planner, and Tempo Financial Manager respectively, all running natively inside Jira.

 Both vendors price on a per-user basis with tiered plans, but the buying motion is different.
 Tempo is sold as modular Marketplace apps that can be activated independently. monday.com is sold as a unified work platform with feature-tier pricing and minimum seat counts on higher tiers.
 For current numbers, check monday.com's pricing page and Tempo's Atlassian Marketplace listings directly.